Over (Lindsay Lohan song): Live performances

 In order to promote the single, Lohan appeared on Sessions@AOL on December 2, 2004, where she performed "Over".
 Her first televised appearance was on Good Morning America, four days later, as a part of the Women Rule Concert Series, where she sang "Over" accompanied by a performance of "Rumors".
 While she sang "Over" with no problems, her mouth was not moving for a second during the performance of "Rumors", leading the media to accuse her of lip synching.
 Lohan denied that she was lip synching, claiming that there was a backing track because she had fallen ill recently.
 Kim Jakwerth, of Casablanca Records, supported this statement by saying, "Yes, on the first song there were background tracks, which were not on the second song."
 In addition to these performances, she sang the song on The Ellen DeGeneres Show on December 16.
-In January 2005, Lohan performed "Over" and "Speak" at Yahoo's Live@Launch, where she also gave an interview.
+On December 14, Lohan performed "Over" and "Speak" at Yahoo's Live@Launch, where she also gave an interview.